Google rivals may be quizzed on antitrust offer this week

 “Rival services will be shown more prominently in search results, with three links to three different search engines,” this person said.

-“Advertising space in Google Shopping will be reserved exclusively for vertical search sites,” the person said, referring to specialty search functions focused on specific topics.
+“Advertising space in Google Shopping will be reserved exclusively for vertical search sites,” the person said, referring to speciality search functions focused on specific topics.

 Rivals can also mark out sensitive information such as addresses, telephone numbers, opening hours and reviews which they do not want Google to use.